BreakellrZ/trader_base/README.md

 ## **4.1.
 Future Features**
 I have a lot of Ideas for future features for TraderBase.
 My main two ideas include :

-- An api that links a calender of all the high impact news events for users to see.
-[ForexFactory](https://www.forexfactory.com/)
+- An api that links a calender of all the high impact news events for users to see such as - [ForexFactory](https://www.forexfactory.com/)

 -  A chat room for all users to chat and share Trade ideas with eachother.